Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 As we've described in the [`requirements`](#requirements) section, we must be able to perform the following actions to implement the `Deep Linking` feature:
 - Parsing the `query parameters` from the URL;
-- Updating the URL and the `query parameters` in response to any events without changing the current browser history.
+- Updating the URL and the query parameters without changing the current browser history;

 The next code snippets demonstrate how we can perform the listed required actions: